zapta/apio-wiki-dev/docs/developement-environment.md

 > The page `htmlcov/index.html` shows the coverage of the last test run.
 The directory `htmlcov` is transient and is ignored by git.

-## Confirm that the test workflows passed before sending a pull request.
+## Confirm Test Workflow Passes

-Each time you commit to your forked apio repo, github runs the apio test workflows with various combination of OS, OS versions, and Python versions.
-Before sending a pull request to the Apio team, make sure that all the test of your last commit passed.
-You can find the test results in the `actions` tab of your github repo dashboard.
+Once you are ready to send a pull request from your forked repository, make sure that the test workflow completed successfully.
+You can find it in the Actions tab of your forked repo.

+> The test workflow tests the `develop` branch, so if you worked on your own branch, merge it with `develop` first.

-## Using APIO_DEBUG to print debug information
+## Using `APIO_DEBUG` to Print Debug Information

-If the env var `APIO_DEBUG` is defined (regardless of its value), Apio emits internal debugging information that may be useful for debugging.
+If the environment variable `APIO_DEBUG` is defined (regardless of its value), Apio emits internal debugging information that may be useful for debugging.

 ```
 # Linux and Mac OSX